 Most states require that motorcycle owners comply with financial responsibility laws.
 States want to know that you can pay for personal injuries and property damage resulting from accidents that you caused.
 Some states, such as Florida, require proof that you have the financial means to pay claims arising from accidents that are your fault in order to register a motorcycle.

-You also have the opportunity to purchase additional coverage that pays you in case you have a claim against an uninsured motorist or if your bike is damaged or stolen.
-In order to get the best deal and the best coverage, you need to know how to choose motorcycle insurance.
+You have the opportunity to purchase coverage that pays you in case you have a claim against an uninsured motorist or if your bike is damaged or stolen.
+In order to get the best deal and the best coverage, you need to know the basics of motorcycle insurance.

 What is Motorcycle Insurance?